 Currently the CDFW Sierra Nevada Bighorn Sheep Recovery Program conducts winter and summer population surveys of all bighorn herds, evaluates nutritional status, monitors survival and habitat use patterns of more than 100 individuals, collects data from more than 80 global positioning system (GPS) collars, and identifies resource selection patterns across the Sierra Nevada.
 The program also determines patterns of genetic variation across the subspecies, models risk of disease transmission from domestic sheep and goats, quantifies the effects of natural and prescribed fire on bighorn forage and habitat use, monitors mountain lion movements, predation rates and population numbers, implements and monitors translocations, and models bighorn response to potential management actions.
 Information acquired during these investigations is used to direct recovery activities.

-Since its listing under the ESA, the Sierra Nevada bighorn sheep population has grown from about 125 individuals in 1999 to over 500 in 2020.
-Of the 16 herd units identified as suitable habitat for Sierra bighorn, 13 are currently occupied.
-Additionally, a new herd unit, not identified in the Recovery Plan, Cathedral Range, is also now occupied.
+Since its listing under the ESA, the Sierra Nevada bighorn sheep population grew from about 125 individuals in 1999 to over 600 in 2015.
+Subsequently, the Sierra experienced several years of heavy snowfall combined with heightened levels of mountain lion predation, and the Sierra bighorn population dropped to below 300 in early 2023 (numbers for 2023 are still being tabulated).
+Of the 16 herd units identified as suitable habitat for Sierra bighorn, 13 are believed occupied, but we are currently determining if enough (or any) ewes remain in some of these herds to sustain them.
+Additionally, a new herd unit not identified in the Recovery Plan, Cathedral Range, is also now occupied, but it is unclear if enough ewes remain there to consider it a viable herd.